SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

    * Optionally, change the name (you can leave this at default).

+   * Under "Add custom header", click "Add header".
+Enter `X-Forwarded-Host` as the header name and your custom tracking domain as the header value.

    * Leave "Enable Origin Shield" disabled.

    * Skip the "Additional settings".